Diego-Zanetti-Braga/cheat-sheets/cheat-sheet-git-commands-basics.md

 - See the differences between the Working Area (or WIP: Work In Progress) and steged files
 >> git diff

-- See the differences between the WIP and the last commit
+- See the differences between the staging and working area and the last commit
 >> git diff head

-- See the differences between steging area and the last commit
+- See the differences between staging area and the last commit
 >> git diff --staged